manoelhc/eks-simple-deployment/README.md

 $ git clone https://github.com/manoelhc/k8s-simple-deployment.git
 ```

 Run `make check` to run all the plans.
 Run `make all` to apply all the plans.
-Note: on `make all` has auto-approve flag.
+Note: `make all` has auto-approve flag.

 #### Testing